Kenrick J. Mock

 UNIVERSITY SERVICE ACTIVITIES

 - Faculty Associate for Undergraduate Research, University Honors College, 2012-current.
-Assisted the Director of Undergraduate Research on assessment of undergraduate research activities, management of the grant program, development of a proposed GER research course, and other activities to promote undergraduate research.
+Assist the Dean and Director of Undergraduate Research on assessment of undergraduate research activities, management of the grant program, development of a proposed GER research course, and other activities to promote undergraduate research.

 - Faculty Associate and Chair of the Undergraduate Research Task Force, 2009-2012.